Are Castle: History

 In 1246 Count Frederick of Hochstaden, provost of Xanten, with the assent of his brother Conrad of Are-Hochstaden gifted the county and its castles - Are, Hardt and Hochstaden – to the Archbishopric of Cologne.
 Its expansion with a surrounding enceinte was carried out during the period of Electoral Cologne in the 14th and 15th centuries in order to protect the Electorate's estates in the Ahr region.
 In the 16th and 17th centuries there were only minor changes to the castle in the form of repairs and replacement buildings.
-Periodically the castle was also used as a gaol in which the archbishops of Cologne incarcerated their enemies.
+Periodically the castle was also used as a jail in which the archbishops of Cologne incarcerated their enemies.
 For a long time Are Castle was a spiritual and cultural centre for the whole area.

 Increasingly often, the archbishops of Cologne enfeoffed Are Castle with the district (Amt) of Altenahr.
 The liegemen were installed as Amtmännern and most of the also lived at the castle.
 Over a long time the castle fell into a poor state of repair because the vassals did not carry out the necessary work.
 One exception was the period of Henry of the Horst, who died in 1625.

 In 1690 the castle was captured by French troops after a nine-month siege.
 The castle was badly damaged by shelling.
 In 1697 the French withdrew, but occupied the castle again during the War of the Spanish Succession that began in 1701.
 In 1706 the castle was taken over by Electoral Cologne forces and the area became unsafe.
 For this reason Prince Elector Joseph Clemens of Bavaria had the walls blown up in 1714 with the agreement of the villagers.
 Since then the castle has been a ruin.
 Reusable materials such as wood and stone were used as construction materials for the rebuilding of the district house (Amtshaus) at the foot of the castle hill.